 - Users can run Python from any shell using the command “py.”
 Typing “python” is no longer required.

 - Allows you to use two different versions of Python 3 at the same time.
 You can specify which version of Python you want to use to run code with simple switches in commands (like “py -3.6”).

+In other words, you won’t need to change the PATH variable every time you want to use another version of Python.
 But the launcher only comes installed on the Windows version of Python 3.
 Updating Python in computers with Linux or macOS can be more complicated.

 Note: If you’ve not installed Python on your computer yet, you cannot update to a newer version.
 If you’re having trouble installing Python on your computer, reading our Python installation guide will help.

 Before you run any commands, you can save yourself a lot of effort by checking whether the Linux installation comes with the latest version of Python installed.
 To check what version of Python 3 your machine has, open the Terminal by pressing Ctrl+Alt +T, and type in the following command: python3 –version Or alternatively: python3 -V The output should look something like this: If you see that your machine doesn’t have Python 3.9, you must run the following commands: sudo apt update sudo apt install software-properties-common These commands will install the Python packages required to install the newest Python version.
 You can now install the latest version of Python in two ways: using Apt and using the source code.
 Using Apt to update Python is faster and easier.
 Here’s how you do it: